mabablue/I-ADOPT-patterns-playground/Guide/glossary.md

 **Description components**: An I-ADOPT variable is decomposed into different components which have different roles in the variable description.

+**Mapping**: describes how two different representations can be mapped to each other.

 **Variable Design Pattern**: A pattern that provides a decomposition design guide by including this information:
   - id: a URL to the pattern
   - name